Legal H-1B Sponsorship Jobs in Washington

 Get Access To All Jobs

-Job Roles in Legal in Washington
+H-1B Legal Job Roles in Washington

-Compliance & Legal54 jobs
+Compliance & Legal44 jobs

-Legal Counsel42 jobs
+Legal Counsel30 jobs

-Customer Service & Support17 jobs
+Customer Service & Support21 jobs

-Software Engineering15 jobs
+Software Engineering16 jobs

-Project & Program Management14 jobs
+Project Management15 jobs

-See all 119+ Legal Washington jobs
+See all 118+ Legal H-1B Jobs in Washington

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Legal Washington roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Legal H-1B Sponsorship Jobs in Washington: Frequently Asked Questions

 Which legal companies sponsor H-1B visas in Washington?

-Large law firms with Seattle offices are among the most active H-1B sponsors in Washington's legal sector, including Perkins Coie, K&L Gates, and Stoel Rives.
+Large law firms with Seattle offices are among the most active H-1B visa sponsors in Washington's legal sector, including Perkins Coie, K&L Gates, and Stoel Rives.
 In-house legal departments at major corporations headquartered in Washington, such as Amazon, Microsoft, and Boeing, also sponsor H-1B petitions for attorneys and legal professionals.
 Government contractors and healthcare organizations with significant Washington operations round out the sponsoring employer pool.

 Which cities in Washington have the most legal H-1B sponsorship jobs?